-Director of Professional Standards means the person in a diocese who has responsibility for the maintenance of professional standards of clergy and church workers.
+Director of Professional Standards has the meaning in the Professional Standards Uniform Act 2016.

-emotional abuse means acts or omissions that have caused, or could cause emotional harm or lead to serious behavioural or cognitive disorders.
-It includes:
+emotional abuse means-

-- subjecting a person to excessive and repeated personal criticism; - ridiculing a person, including the use of insulting or derogatory terms to refer to them; - threatening or intimidating a person; - ignoring a person openly and pointedly; and - behaving in a hostile manner or in any way that could reasonably result in another person feeling isolated or rejected.
+(a) subjecting a person to excessive and repeated personal criticism;

+(b) ridiculing a person, including the use of insulting or derogatory terms to refer to that person;

+- (c) threatening or intimidating a person; - (d) ignoring a person openly and pointedly;

+(e) behaving in a hostile manner or in any way that could reasonably result in another person feeling isolated or rejected; or which has caused, or is likely to cause physical or mental harm including self harm but does not include excluded conduct;

+(f) any other act or omission in relation to a person

+grooming refers to actions deliberately undertaken with the aim of engaging and influencing an adult or a child for the purpose of sexual activity.

-grooming is the manipulative cultivation of a relationship in order to initiate or hide sexual abuse of an adult or a child.
-In the case of child sexual abuse, an offender may groom not only the child, but also the child's parents or guardians, and clergy and church workers.
+In the case of sexual abuse of a child, an offender may groom not only the child, but also those close to the child, including the child's parents or guardians, other family members, clergy and church workers.
+Grooming can include providing gifts or favours to the child or their family.